Transfer pricing: operational guidance: governance: the selection stage

 A transfer pricing enquiry must not be opened (or any approach made to a customer that might be construed as the opening of a transfer pricing enquiry) without the approval of the Transfer Pricing Panel or Board.

 Once the Business Case has been submitted to the appropriate Transfer Pricing Panel, its members decide whether or not an enquiry is to be opened.

 In smaller cases, this decision may be taken by a single Panel member (usually after consultation with one or more Panel colleagues).
 However, if that Panel member later becomes involved in working the case, they can no longer have any oversight of the case at the Panel level.
 More significant cases are decided by the full Panel with the largest cases being referred to the Transfer Pricing Board (or, very exceptionally, to Excom) for decision there.

-The Panel’s decision is recorded on the Business Case template and, especially where that decision goes against the Customer Relationship Manager’s recommendation, the reasons for it are fully stated there.
+The Panel’s decision is recorded on the Business Case template and, especially where that decision goes against the Customer Compliance Manager’s recommendation, the reasons for it are fully stated there.